Halal Money Matters: How Muslims Can Balance Deen and Dunya with Smart Islamic Finance

 For starters, we should only pursue income strictly from halal means.
 Be wary of engaging in jobs or businesses that sell haram products, such as alcohol or interest-based securities.

-It is also pertinent that you, as a Muslim, ensure the transparency and fairness of all your dealings; never cheat or defraud anyone (Muslim or not) for the sake of selfish or short-term gains.
+It is also pertinent that you, as a Muslim, ensure the transparency and fairness of all your transactions; never cheat or defraud anyone (Muslim or not) for the sake of selfish or short-term gains.
 There is indeed no barakah in haram earnings.

 In addition, extra income should always be put to productive use, as hoarding is frowned upon in Islam.
 Don’t be a miser or get too attached to money and worldly possessions.
 Plus, as you know, keeping money under your mattress or in the bank will only be detrimental as it will lose value over time thanks to inflation.
 Inflation refers to the ever-increasing cost of living, which results in the loss of value of money.